ZejianLi/ComparativeDensityPeaks/README.md

 # ComparativeDensityPeaks

-This repository is to provide the source code of the Comparative Density Peaks algorithm when the submitted manuscript is accepted.
+This repository is to provide the source code of the Comparative Density Peaks algorithm.

+The code is tested in Matlab 2017a.